• TalkBass has been independent since 1998. Add your voice.

 The lowest note in the chord is the root when that chord is being played in “root position”, but not if the chord is an inversion.
 It sounds as if you would benefit from some theory and basic ear training.
 I would recommend finding a teacher or, at the very least, getting some books that will help guide you.
 “Edly’s Music Theory For Practical People” may be a good place to start.

-IamGroot and Artman like this.
+Reactions: IamGroot and Artman

 The root is the note you measure from, to find those other intervals.
 The root is an octave below the octave, a 5th below the 5th, and a 7th below the 7th.